LedgerInvesting/ledger-analytics/docs/source/tutorials/forecasting.rst

     target = client.triangle.create(name="target_triangle", data=target_triangle)
     gcc_prediction = gcc_forecast.predict("full_meyers", target_triangle=target)

-It can be helpful to convert the prediction to bermuda to inspect the results
+It can be helpful to convert the prediction to Bermuda to inspect the results:

 ..  code:: python

     gcc_prediction_tri = gcc_prediction.to_bermuda()
     gcc_loss_ratio = gcc_prediction_tri[0]['paid_loss'] / gcc_prediction_tri[0]['earned_premium']
     print(f"Ultimate loss ratio: {gcc_loss_ratio}")

+And we can also plot the forecasted loss ratio against the training data using Bermuda's lower-level plotting functionality.
+We rename the fields to make the plot easier to read.

+..  code:: python

+    (
+        meyers_tri.select(["paid_loss", "earned_premium"]) +
+        gcc_prediction_tri.derive_fields(
+            forecasted_loss = lambda cell: cell["paid_loss"],
+        ).select(
+            ["forecasted_loss", "earned_premium"]
+        )
+    ).plot_right_edge()

+..  image:: gcc-forecasts.png

 We can compare this to a more sophisticated model, like the ``SSM`` model.
-This model is a bayesian state-space model that incorporates a mean-reverting latent loss ratio.
+This model is a Bayesian state-space model that incorporates a mean-reverting latent loss ratio.

 ..  code:: python